lezilberman/students-raiting/readme.txt

    The scalability of the service is provided by several partitions, each of which is a running instance with its own arguments.
 Service configuration is determined by the following files.

    1) Partition Dockerfiles.
-Located in the root directory of the service ${PROJECT_DIR}/student-grade-service.
+Located in the root directory of the service ${PROJECT_DIR}/students-web-service.
       Passes the web service port to the image as an argument.

    2) Partition configuration file partitions.yml.
 Located in the root directory of the service.
       Describes the correspondence between web port and service name for each partition.
       The project uses the Apache Commons Configuration software library to read and parse the producer and consumer configuration files.

+   3) The docker-compose.yml file, located in the root directory of the project, determines the configuration of the project as a whole, including the number and configuration of partitions.

 5. Add(remove) new partition with index N
 =========================================